Ad study is the umbrella term for split tests and lift tests on Facebook. In Smartly.io, you can find ad studies in Account Library > Ad Studies.

 When should I use split tests?

-- A split test is your default choice for A/B testing – e.g., should I show price on a creative or not?
+A split test is your default choice for A/B testing.
+For example: Should I show price on a creative or not?
 Which Call-To-Actions to use on my creatives?
 How do changes in conversion funnel on my website affect conversion rates?

-- There are specific cases when you should use a multi-cell lift test instead (see Multi-cell lift tests below)
+Note that there are specific cases when you should use a multi-cell lift test instead.

 Conversion Lift Tests